Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A consultant notices that the unified individual profile is not storing the latest email address.
+### A consultant notices that the `Unified Individual` profile is not storing the latest email address.
 Which action should the consultant take to troubleshoot this issue?

-- [x] Confirm that the reconciliation rules are correctly used.
+- [ ] Confirm that the reconciliation rules are correctly used.
-- [ ] Check if the mapping of DLO objects is correct to `Contact Point Email`.
+- [x] Check if the mapping of DLO objects is correct to `Contact Point Email`.
 - [ ] Remove any old email addresses from Salesforce CRM.
 - [ ] Verify and update the email address in the source systems if needed.